-- If you want to make sure your perspective is considered, submit a written statement directly to Public Safety as quickly as possible after the incident; you should submit your statement to Dave Meyer, Director of Public Safety, at firstname.lastname@example.org.
+- If you want to make sure your perspective is considered, submit a written statement directly to Public Safety as quickly as possible after the incident; you should submit your statement to Scott Rohde, Director of Public Safety, at email@example.com.
 Your statement may be included in the PSafe report or it might be forwarded to the Dean of Student’s office separately.

 - You will be able to read all of the PSafe reports documenting the incident you were involved in at the Dean of Student’s office.
-Contact Jonathan Connary, Assistant Director of Student Life and Student Conduct, at email@example.com, to make an appointment or to arrange to have the reports available for your review.
+Contact Scott Backer, Associate Dean of Students, at firstname.lastname@example.org, to make an appointment or to arrange to have the reports available for your review.
 You will not be able to take copies of the reports with you, so be prepared to take notes, if necessary.

 - If you are transported to the hospital due alcohol or drug use, there may not be formal judicial follow-up, but you will have to complete some educational exercises and may have to meet with a health professional in the Health Center or in CAPS.